paul-hammant/app-config-app/README.md

-I (Paul) have most likely directed you here because I'm trying to sell you "apps backed by source-control" generally, or "app-config in source-control" specifically which I claim is the gold standard of such things.
+I (Paul) have most likely directed you here because I'm trying to sell you "app config backed by source-control" generally, or "app-config in source-control" specifically which I claim is the gold standard of such things.
 Note apps in this context are the things you wrote source for that and are truly unique; they are not infrastructure packages like Postgres or Apache which also have config.

 Application Configuration App
 =============================